ImperialCollegeLondon/SWMManywhere/docs/quickstart.md

 From here you can run or edit your model.

-If you want to investigate your model in GIS, then the geospatial data that was formatted into the model (`.inp`) file is also available at:
+If you want to investigate your model in GIS, then the geospatial data that was formatted into the model file (`model_1.inp`) is also available at:

 ```text
 <base_dir>/<project>/bbox_1/model_1/nodes.geojson
 <base_dir>/<project>/bbox_1/model_1/edges.geojson
 <base_dir>/<project>/bbox_1/model_1/subcatchments.geojson
 ```

+## Not happy with your model?

+Then it sounds like you want to explore the wide range of customisability that SWMManywhere offers!
+See our notebooks to understand what is going on in greater detail and how to create better synthetic UDMs.